Russia accuses Ukraine's Western allies of helping attack its Black Sea Fleet headquarters

 Moscow has provided no updates on any casualties.

-The Kremlin did not comment Tuesday on Sokolov's status but posted video showing him among other senior officers attending a video conference with Defense Minister Sergei Shoigu.
-Sokolov did not speak in the clip.
+The Kremlin didn't comment Tuesday on Sokolov's status but posted video showing him among other senior officers attending a video conference with Defense Minister Sergei Shoigu.
+Sokolov didn't speak in the clip.

 When asked about Sokolov on Wednesday, Kremlin spokesman Dmitry Peskov noted that he took part in Tuesday’s video call with Shoigu but refrained from further comment.

-Ukraine's Special Operation Forces posted a statement Tuesday saying its sources claimed Sokolov was among the dead, many of whom had not yet been identified.
+Ukraine's Special Operation Forces posted a statement Tuesday saying its sources claimed that Sokolov was among the dead, many of whom hadn't yet been identified.
 It said it was trying to verify the claim after the video surfaced.

 Sokolov was shown speaking to journalists about the Black Fleet’s operations in a video posted Wednesday on a news channel linked to the Russian Defense Ministry.
 It wasn’t clear when the video was recorded.
 The video didn’t contain any mention of the Ukrainian attack on fleet headquarters.